Barrett Trotter: Playing career

+Coaching career

+In 2013, Trotter was a Graduate Assistant at Arkansas State University.

 Trotter originally joined the Rams in 2013 and worked for two years in a dual capacity with Football Operations and as a Scouting Assistant.
 In this role, Trotter evaluated players and was responsible for gathering and tracking player information in preparation for the NFL Draft.
 Additionally, he helped coordinate daily football operations as well as the team’s travel, serving as the advance point person for all of the Rams’ road trips.